yujl008/learngit/readme.txt

 Git is aversion control system.
 Git is free software.
 23333
-Git has a mutable index called stage.
+Git has a mutable index called stage of file.